Frequently Asked Questions

 I would like the contact details of the musician before the event so I can contact them to discuss any special requests so you get the best value for money from them.

-I live in Colchester, Essex and generally cover Essex, Suffolk & London but I will go further afield if required.
-Just pop us over a message and I’ll confirm if this is viable on the day and if any travel costs would be added to the fee.
+I live in Holbrook, Suffolk but the majority of my bookings are Essex based – I also cover Suffolk & London.
+I’m happy to travel further, just pop us over a message and I’ll confirm if this is viable and if any travel costs would be added to the fee.

 No, absolutley not.
 I’ll be there as a professional supplier and you have paid for my services.
 I certainly don’t expect you to take on the costs of my food and soft drinks.
 If I’m attending an all day wedding then I’ll come prepared with some light snacks to get me through the day.